-Populations in the Central African Republic face an imminent risk of mass atrocity crimes committed by various armed groups and militias.
+Populations in the Central African Republic face an imminent risk of mass atrocity crimes committed by various armed groups and militias

-Civilians in the Central African Republic (CAR) continue to face an imminent risk of mass atrocity crimes.
-Since May 2017 escalating attacks by armed groups, including in areas previously unaffected by large-scale fighting, have resulted in hundreds of people killed and tens of thousands displaced.
+Civilians in CAR continue to face an imminent risk of mass atrocity crimes as fighting amongst armed groups continues in almost every region outside of the capital, Bangui.
+Since May 2017 attacks by armed groups, including in areas previously unaffected by large-scale fighting, have resulted in hundreds of people killed and tens of thousands displaced.

 The recent violence, largely concentrated in the central and eastern prefectures of Mbomou, Haute-Kotto and Basse-Kotto, is primarily driven by three armed groups: the predominantly Christian anti-balaka and two former members of the Séléka rebel alliance, the Union pour la Paix en Centrafrique (UPC) and the Front Populaire pour la Renaissance de la Centrafrique (FPRC).
-Sporadic violence is also occurring in the northwest of CAR, particularly in Batangafo and Ngaoundaye.
-UNICEF has warned that children have been targeted during recent attacks, with reports of rape, abduction and recruitment into armed groups.
-At least 821 civilians were killed between January and August this year.

 The FPRC, at times in collaboration with anti-balaka, have systematically targeted ethnic Fulani for attack.
 In response, armed Fulani self-defense groups have perpetrated violent reprisals, sometimes in collaboration with the UPC.
-Attacks by anti-balaka militias against Muslim communities have also intensified, with more than 120 civilians killed in two separate incidents in the Basse-Kotto prefecture between 11-18 October.